 8 CPUs, 4 GFLOPS Peak Speed, 1.024 GB Memory

 Installation of the first prototype ETA-10 processor began at the FSU Computing Center on January 5, 1987.
-The clock cycle time for this CPU was 12.5 nanoseconds and within two weeks it was running a FORTRAN job transferred from the Cyber 205, in monitor mode.
-A second CPU arrived in the Spring, and by Summer, a four processor (12.5 ns clock) configuration was in place.
-No user access was available at this stage, but the FSU installation team was able to perform some benchmarking and special purpose testing.
+The clock cycle time for this CPU was 12.5 nanoseconds, and within two weeks it was running a FORTRAN job transferred from the Cyber 205, in monitor mode.
+A second CPU arrived in the Spring, and by Summer, a four-processor (12.5 ns clock) configuration was in place.
+No user access was available at this stage, but the FSU installation team was able to perform some benchmarking and specialized purpose testing.

-It was in the fall of 1987 that the machine was upgraded to full ETA-10E specifications with a 10.5 nanosecond clock cycle time, 4 million words local memory per CPU, 128 milllion words of shared memory and 14.4 billion bytes of online disk.
+It was in the fall of 1987 that the machine was upgraded to full ETA-10E specifications with a 10.5 nanosecond clock cycle time, 4 million words local memory per CPU, 128 million words of shared memory, and 14.4 billion bytes of online disk.
 In October, an ISlNG model was running in multiprocessing monitor mode achieving a new world record for performance (6 giga-flips per spin).

 During this time, FSUCC consolidated operations in December with the relocation to Sliger Building, Innovation Park.
 Additionally, SCRI staff began to evaluate and implement an ETA port of the UNIX operating system.

-A single processor, air cooled ETA-10Q (19 ns clock) was deployed on December 12 intially to help those ETA users with short term migration problems from the EOS operating system.
-The "piper", as the air cooled ETA-10 was known, ran the latest version of EOS, namely 1.1C, and allowed two or three local researchers the chance to complete calculations that would not otherwise have been possible on a busy Cyber 205.
+A single processor, air-cooled ETA-10Q (19 ns clock), was deployed on December 12 initially to help those ETA users with short term migration problems from the EOS operating system.
+The "piper," as the air-cooled ETA-10 was known, ran the latest version of EOS, namely 1.1C, and allowed two or three local researchers the chance to complete calculations that would not otherwise have been possible on a busy Cyber 205.
 The system proved to be a success for a user community of this size with production VSOS jobs.

 1990 - Cray Y-MP/432